A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields

 \section{Results}

-While advancing the ODNP methodology, the authors noted a need for a sweeping reevaluation of basic elements of NMR acquisition and data processing along several fronts.
-Such an evaluation should enable advances in ODNP and other emerging spectroscopic techniques.
-While various ad-hoc solutions have been developed over the years, this work focuses on addressing the lack of a consistent, modern, and well-explained schema (approach, plan, and organization) for presenting and optimally processing all the raw data acquired during an \gls{odnp} experiment (and, more generally, \gls{nmr} techniques under active development).
-Conceptually, this strategy for data manipulation and visualization underwent iterative refinement until arriving at the results presented here.
-Conceptually, it integrates the benefits of three techniques: (1) domain coloring for visualizing complex phase~\cite{Poelke2012}, which removes the need for phase correction before data can be interpreted, (2) object-oriented capabilities that facilitate the treatment of new dimensions introduced to store all the information in a phase-cycled experiment, as well as Fourier transform operations, and (3) open-source libraries that aid in visualization. \paragraph{point out this is an outline} In the following text, \cref{sec:show_all_data} first demonstrates how domain coloring can provide a compact representation of \gls{nmr} signal phase.
-Formal implementation of ``phase cycling dimensions'' as additional dimensions in the NMR dataset yields a variety of benefits, starting with the rapid setup and optimization of the NMR experiment and instrumentation (\cref{sec:data_on_scope}).
+While advancing the \gls{odnp} methodology, the authors noted a need for a sweeping reevaluation of basic elements of \gls{nmr} acquisition and data processing along several fronts.
+Although various ad-hoc solutions have been developed over the years, this work focuses on addressing the lack of a consistent, modern, and well-explained schema (approach, plan, and organization) for presenting and optimally processing all the raw data acquired during an \gls{odnp} experiment (and, more generally, \gls{nmr} techniques under active development).
+Conceptually, this strategy for data manipulation and visualization integrates the synergistic benefits of three techniques: (1) domain coloring for visualizing complex data~\cite{Poelke2012}, which removes the need for phase correction before data can be interpreted, and (2) object-oriented capabilities that facilitate the treatment of new dimensions introduced to store all the information in a phase-cycled experiment, as well as Fourier transform operations, and (3) open-source libraries that aid in visualization. \paragraph{point out this is an outline} In the following text, \cref{sec:show_all_data} first demonstrates how domain coloring can provide a compact representation of \gls{nmr} signal phase.
+Formal implementation of ``phase cycling dimensions'' as additional dimensions in an \gls{nmr} dataset yields a variety of benefits, starting with the rapid setup and optimization of the \gls{nmr} experiment and instrumentation (\cref{sec:data_on_scope}).
 A visualization of standard nutation curve data provides a straight-forward introduction to this non-standard plotting technique (\cref{sec:NutationCurve}).